Disappearance of Aimee Semple McPherson: Lorraine Wiseman-Sielaff

 Keyes was about to drop the inquiry in mid August when fingerprints belonging to McPherson could not be found at the Carmel-by-the Sea cottage.
 He determined other evidence at Carmel was too vague for a successful perjury prosecution against the defendants.
 An unexpected opportunity, though, invigorated the case when a defense witness appeared to flip.
-Keyes thought he now had a direct eyewitness account of the conspiracy conducted by McPherson, Kennedy, and Ormiston to defeat justice by manufacturing false evidence.
+Keyes thought he now had a direct eyewitness account of the conspiracy conducted by McPherson, Kennedy, and Ormiston to manufacture false evidence.
 The chief witness against McPherson was now Lorraine Wiseman-Sielaff.
 Based on her testimony, Keyes ordered a new grand jury investigation.

-Lorraine Wiseman-Sielaff introduced herself to McPherson and declared she was in Carmel as a nurse for her twin sister who was Ormiston's mistress; because the twins somewhat physically resembled McPherson, they were being misidentified as McPherson.
+Wiseman-Sielaff introduced herself to McPherson and declared she was in Carmel as a nurse for her twin sister who was Ormiston's mistress; because the twins somewhat physically resembled McPherson, they were being misidentified as McPherson.
 McPherson embraced Wiseman-Sielaff as an important witness who would exonerate her, and for a time she was a guest at the Angelus Temple parsonage.
 Ormiston also signed a letter around September 8 that his companion was a sister of Wiseman-Seilaff, confirming her initial story.
 Later, Wiseman-Sielaff was caught for passing bad checks and blamed it on her twin sister.
 When her story became untenable, she requested that the Angelus Temple post her bail, but they refused.
 Wiseman-Sielaff then said McPherson paid her to tell that story about what happened at Carmel-by-the-Sea and assist in hiring someone to pose as "Miss X".
 She was charged as a defendant in the case in November because she admitted her alleged role as an alibi for McPherson at Carmel and sided with the prosecution for immunity.